-If you are having a severe problem with acne you should consult a dermatologist, but do your research to find someone who is open to a holistic approach to treatment and healing.
+If you have a severe condition, you should consult a dermatologist, but do your research to find someone who is open to a holistic approach to treatment and healing.

-The following are some conventional methods that are currently used to treat acne by most dermatologists.
+The following are some conventional methods of treatment currently used by most dermatologists.